xiaogaozi/virtual-hadoop-cluster/README.md

 ## Usage

-Depending on the hardware of your computer, installation will probably take between 15 and 25 minutes.
+Depending on the hardware of your computer and your network, installation will probably take hours.

 First install [VirtualBox](https://www.virtualbox.org) and [Vagrant](http://www.vagrantup.com).